uzair2299/DesignPatterns/README.md

 * Configure static builder method: In the product class, provide a static builder method that creates and returns a new instance of the builder.
 * Add build method: Include a build method in the builder class that creates an instance of the product class using the configured attributes and returns it.
 * Finally, call the build method on the builder to obtain the fully constructed object.

+In the Builder pattern, there are two common approaches to defining fields: within the builder class itself or within the class being built.
+Both approaches have their advantages and considerations, so the choice depends on the specific requirements and design preferences of the application.
+Let's discuss each approach:
+### Fields in the Builder Class:
+* In this approach, the builder class has fields that mirror the attributes of the class being built.
+The builder class is responsible for holding the values of these attributes during the construction process.
+* This approach allows for a clear separation of concerns, as the builder class solely focuses on the construction logic while the built class represents the final object with its attributes and behavior.
+* It can make the builder class more self-contained and easier to manage, as it encapsulates the construction process.
+* This approach is particularly useful when dealing with complex object construction, where the builder class helps organize and handle the various steps involved.
+### Fields in the Class Being Built:
+* In this approach, the class being built directly defines its own attributes as fields.
+The builder class is responsible for setting these attributes during construction.
+* This approach provides a more straightforward representation of the final object, as its attributes are directly defined within the class itself.
+* It may lead to less code duplication, as the builder class doesn't need to define fields that are already present in the class being built.
+* This approach is useful when the class being built has a simple structure or when there is a preference for directly defining the attributes within the class.